KontorProtocol/Kontor-Crypto/ARCHITECTURE.md

 -   Security tests (ledger binding, depth spoofing, replay attacks)
 -   E2E tests with variable file sizes and depths
 -   Run with: `cargo test`

-## Important SNARK API Semantics

-This project uses `nova-snark`/Arecibo, which has a deliberate API quirk:

--   `RecursiveSNARK::new(...)` synthesizes step 0.
--   You must call `prove_step(...)` exactly `N` times for a batch with `N` iterations; the first call is a no-op that advances the internal counter, and only calls 2..N synthesize.
--   Verification must pass `num_steps = N`.

-Our API abstracts this complexity away from the user.